 This course covers portfolio analysis of a group of securities.
-Topics covered include The Mean Variance Portfolio Theory is introduced and its application in determining the properties of combinations (portfolios) of the individual assets, delineating the characteristics of portfolios that make them preferable to others.
+Topics covered include The Mean Variance preferable to others.
 The composition of the preferred portfolios is determined and issues of investment analysis are covered.
 Performance evaluation of well-managed portfolios and their evaluation process is described.
 Models of equilibrium in the capital markets and the non-standard forms of capital asset pricing models are illustrated.
 Prerequisite: FIN-201